Interested? Speak with our team.

 - Innovations for Poverty Action is a non-profit research and policy organisation which, since its inception in 2002, has conducted over 600 randomised controlled trials and other evaluations.
 See current vacancies.

 - GiveDirectly, one of GiveWell’s top-rated charities, distributes unconditional cash transfers to people living in East Africa.
 See current vacancies.

 - Any other organisation not already listed that’s recommended by GiveWell (see list) or that has received a GiveWell Incubation Grant (see list).

 Other places to find vacancies

-This board contains a short, curated list – it does not aim to be comprehensive.
+This board contains a curated list – it does not aim to be comprehensive.
 If you want to do a thorough search, you should check organisation websites directly.
-You can also find more vacancies and volunteer opportunities on the Effective Altruism Jobs Facebook Group, the Effective Altruism newsletter, and the EA Work Club website.
+You can also find more vacancies and volunteer opportunities on the Effective Altruism Jobs Facebook Group and the Effective Altruism newsletter.

 Due to resource constraints, we are currently unable to process unsolicited requests to list vacancies on this board.
 Please address any queries to [email protected].